ssr1ram/git-trunk/README.md

 # git trunk

-git trunk is a CLI tool for managing repository-wide documentation in a .trunk directory within a Git repository, stored under refs/trunk/main in the main repository.
+git trunk is a CLI tool for managing repository-wide files that are common across all branches.

 It helps you
-- Hold information that is common across all branches such as issues, bugs, changelog, history etc. These files can be maintained repowide and not be branch specific.
+- Hold a single version of information that is common across all branches such as issues, bugs, changelog, history etc.
 - Get steganographic i.e. conceal information in a public git repo that is non-evident.

-## About git-trunk
+## about
 **`git-trunk` CLI: Core Functionality**

 `git-trunk` is a command-line interface tool designed to manage repository-wide documents and metadata, which are stored within a dedicated `.trunk/<store_name>` directory inside a Git repository.
 These "stores" are then tracked in the main repository using a special Git reference, typically `refs/trunk/<store_name>`.
 The primary aim is to keep certain information (like issues, changelogs, design documents) separate from the main project's branching history but still versioned and shareable within the same repository.
 It also offers a way to "hide" these files from the working directory on demand (steganography).